mavoll/TrafficCountingTool/README.md

 * just run the executable file (.exe file for windows; .app for mac will follow)

 ### Please note:
 * This tool depends on former generated tracking results.
-See following ??this?? repository describing an approach to extract vehicle and pedestrian motion tracks from recorded videos.
+See this [repository](https://github.com/mavoll/MotionPathsExtraction) describing an approach to extract vehicle and pedestrian motion tracks from recorded videos using open-source software.

 ### Prerequisites and used versions